 Cam Newton ended up at Auburn, but not just because he wanted to transfer.
 He was kicked out of the University of Florida and had to attend a junior college for a season before finishing his college career with the Tigers.
 Once he joined Auburn, it was obvious why he was supposed to take over for Tim Tebow as the Gators’ starting quarterback.

-In his one season for the Tigers, Newton threw for 2,854 yards, 30 touchdowns and seven interceptions, while also rushing for 1,473 yards and 20 touchdowns.
+In his one season for the Tigers, Newton threw for 2,854 yards with 30 touchdowns and seven interceptions, while also rushing for 1,473 yards and 20 touchdowns.
 Newton won the Heisman Trophy and went on to lead Auburn to a national championship.

 In his one season, Moss finished with 96 catches for 1,820 yards and 26 touchdowns in 13 games.

-Kyler Murray followed a similar path of Mayfield by starting his career at Texas A&M before transferring to Oklahoma, taking his Sooners team to the College Football Playoff, and winning the Heisman Trophy.
-In one season with the Aggies, he played in eight games, completed 59.5 percent of his passes, and threw for 686 yards, five touchdowns and seven interceptions.
+Kyler Murray followed a similar path of Mayfield by starting his career at Texas A&M before transferring to Oklahoma, taking his Sooners team to the College Football Playoff and winning the Heisman Trophy.
+In one season with the Aggies, he played in eight games, completed 59.5 percent of his passes, and threw for 686 yards with five touchdowns and seven interceptions.
 He also ran for 335 yards and a touchdown on 53 carries during that season.

 Unlike many transfers, Russell Wilson had a ton of success before transferring to another school.
 He played three seasons at North Carolina State and is high in the record books for the school and ACC.
 He decided to be a graduate transfer at Wisconsin, where he had a really good final season.

 In three seasons and 36 games for the Wolfpack, he completed 57.8 percent of his passes for 11,720 yards, 109 touchdowns, and 30 interceptions.
-In 14 games for the Badgers, he completed 72.8 percent of his passes for 3,175 yards, 33 touchdowns and only four interceptions.
+In 14 games for the Badgers, he completed 72.8 percent of his passes for 3,175 yards with 33 touchdowns and only four interceptions.

-As the No. 2-overall recruit in the 2009 class, Bryce Brown seemed to be a lock for a great career.
-However, he only spent spent one season at Tennessee, where he only 460 yards and three touchdowns, before deciding to transfer to back home to Kansas State.
+As the No. 2-overall prospect in the 2009 recruiting class, Bryce Brown seemed to be a lock for a great career.
+However, he only spent spent one season at Tennessee, where he rushed for only 460 yards and three touchdowns before deciding to transfer to back home to Kansas State.
 He only played in two games for the Wildcats and had three carries for 16 yards.